 In honor of the cherry blossoms’ early predicted full bloom, Bar Dupont will be offering cherry blossom inspired cocktails a bit earlier this year as well.
 Bar-goers can choose from one of five festival themed cocktails.
 Order the I Shochu Chu Choose You (sweet potato shochu, green tea, Alexandro Olosoro sherry, grapefruit, soda water, and lemon) or the Isla de la Juventud (Nikka Coffey Grain Japanese Whiskey, Giffard Oregat, Smith & Cross Rum, lemon, persimmon, and bitters).

 Sip on a themed cocktail and imagine yourself cozied up underneath a blossom tree.
-The Blossom Cocktail Lounge is opening at the MGM National Harbor in honor of this year’s festival.
+The Blossom Cocktail Lounge is open nightly the MGM National Harbor in honor of this year’s festival.
 The intimate lounge features cherry blossom light fixtures and floral themed décor to have you thinking you’re sitting right underneath a blossom tree.
-On top of the blossom themed design, the bar will be debuting the Nelly Blossom cocktail (vodka, pomegranate, champagne, lemon rose syrup and cherry blossom tea).
+On top of the blossom themed design, the bar’s signature drink is the Nellie Blossom cocktail (vodka, pomegranate, champagne, lemon rose syrup and cherry blossom tea).
 Lounge away.

 Cherry blossom inspired drinks are an obvious theme in D.C.
 Head over to The Graham in Georgetown and order a Geisha Gal (pun intended) offered exclusively throughout the National Cherry Blossom Festival.
 The cleverly named drink is made of cherry house infused vodka, fresh lemon juice, honey syrup, lillet rose liqueur, plum bitters, and sparkling wine all topped off with a cherry garnish.